-If you decide to borrow, always think federal aid first!
+If you decide to borrow, always think of federal aid first!
 Students must meet basic eligibility criteria set by the federal government and be making satisfactory academic progress toward their degree to be eligible for federal student aid.
 To apply for federal aid, students need to submit a Free Application for Federal Student Aid (FAFSA) each year.

 Pell Grant Lifetime Limits